- Professor Charles Raab FAcSS, FRSA

 Current and Previous Posts

-Charles Raab is Professiorial Fellow, having held the Chair of Government from 1999 to 2007 and from 2012 to 2015.
+Charles Raab is Professorial Fellow, having held the Chair of Government from 1999 to 2007 and from 2012 to 2015.
 He has served as a member of the academic staff since 1964, and has held visiting positions in the Oxford Internet Institute, the Tilburg Institute for Law, Technology, and Society (Tilburg University, The Netherlands), Queen’s University, Kingston, Ontario, and the Victoria University of Wellington (NZ).
-He was a Fellow at the Hanse-Wissenschaftskolleg (Institute for Advanced Study) in Delmenhorst, Germany.
-With colleagues at the University of Stirling and the Open University, he is a Director of CRISP (Centre for Research into Information, Surveillance and Privacy (see http://www.crisp-surveillance.com, and http://www.pol.ed.ac.uk/research/grants_and_projects/current_projects/crisp), and is a founder of the Scottish Privacy Forum.
+He was a Fellow at the Hanse-Wissenschaftskolleg (Institute for Advanced Study) in Delmenhorst, Germany, and is currently a Turing Fellow at the UK's Alan Turing Institute.
+With colleagues at the Universities of Stirling, St. Andrews and Essex, he is a Director of CRISP (Centre for Research into Information, Surveillance and Privacy (http://www.crisp-surveillance.com, and http://www.pol.ed.ac.uk/research/grants_and_projects/current_projects/crisp), and is a founder of the Scottish Privacy Forum.
 He is a Fellow of the Academy of Social Sciences (FAcSS) and a Fellow of the Royal Society of Arts (FRSA).

 Selected Books and Reports